 Unit ventilators are equipped with supply fan motors and pneumatically controlled outside air dampers and fan coil valves connected to the hot water distribution system.
-They provide heating and ventilation to some offices and meeting rooms.
-These systems appear to be in fair operating condition.
+They provide heating to various areas in the building.
+This system is original to the building and appears to be in fair operating condition.